PHimmel/customShellFunctsAliases/README.md

 4. Call `security` to only run the system security check.

 ## install.sh
-Simplified installer script for the program
+Simplified installer script for the program.
+Enter `./installer.sh` to install.
+* If unable to execute script, be sure to run `chmod +x installer.sh`